Motorcycle License in Illinois

 Basic Rider Course 2

 The BRC 2 is designed to help riders become more comfortable on their own motorcycles.
-The course, which is 8.5 hours, is spent almost exclusively on driving skills.
-In order to take the course, you must have your own street-legal motorcycle OR written permission from the owner of a motorcycle you’ve borrowed.
+The course is spent almost exclusively on driving skills.
+In order to take the course, you must have your own street-legal motorcycle OR written permission from the owner of a motorcycle you've borrowed.
 You must also already have a motorcycle endorsement on your license, a DOT approved helmet, and valid proof of vehicle registration and insurance.